-With about 20 wineries and vineyards across Butte County—from the small, family-owned Odyssey Vineyards in Chico and Durham’s Almendra Winery and Distillery to Oroville’s Purple Line Urban Winery and Bangor Ranch Vineyard and Winery in the southeast part of the county—there is no shortage of places to unwind for a glass or procure a favorite vintage for a special (or any!) occasion.
+With about 20 wineries and vineyards across Butte County—from the small, family-owned Odyssey Vineyards in Chico and Durham’s Almendra Winery and Distillery to Oroville’s Long Creek Winery and Bangor Ranch Vineyard and Winery in the southeast part of the county—there is no shortage of places to unwind for a glass or procure a favorite vintage for a special (or any!) occasion.

 History of Wine in Butte County

 Historically, a flourishing wine presence in Butte County seemed unlikely.
 Some of the area’s earlier pioneers unsuccessfully gave wine grape-growing a go: Leland Stanford, Peter Lassen, and even famed prohibitionist John Bidwell took a swing at producing wine grapes in the region.
 Whether it was due to choosing varietals that weren’t ideal for the climate or a lack of demand is hard to say, but for whatever reason, wine didn’t take root in Butte County for many years after those first attempts.

 Tony Santos is credited with establishing the first modern vineyard in Butte County in 1968, according to Phil LaRocca of LaRocca Vineyards.
 In the early 1990s, though, an upswing began.
 LaRocca himself had started to make a name as a bit of a farm-to-table savant thanks to various roles in agriculture and cuisine, but his wine renown really began when he took over a couple of struggling cabernet sauvignon and merlot vineyards in Forest Ranch in 1984, according to a 2017 Sacramento Bee report.
 His success in bringing them along was the beginning of an education for the area about which properties about certain wine grape varieties could enable them to flourish in the various valley climates.